-Scheduling Our Materials A maximum of five (5) items can be checked to a single person at any given time.
+A maximum of five (5) items can be checked to a single person at any given time.
 The Media Resources Center requires 24-hour advance notice to guarantee that materials, if available, will be ready for pick up at the scheduled time.
 Given availability, extensions on classroom use may be granted.
-To schedule a film, you can email us with your name, PID, phone number, department, course title, class size (number of students), the title of the film and the show date.
+To book a film for pickup, please complete this booking form.

-• The Center for Social Media at American University’s School of Communication published a “Code of Best Practices in Fair Use for Media Literacy Education” to help educators using media literacy concepts and techniques to interpret the copyright doctrine of fair use:
+- The Center for Media & Social Impact at American University’s School of Communication published a “Code of Best Practices in Fair Use for Media Literacy Education” to help educators using media literacy concepts and techniques to interpret the copyright doctrine of fair use.

 - Stanford University has a great page with information on fair use & copyright guidelines and policies.